brad-cannell/codebookr/README.md

     Many statistical software packages refer to this as a variable label.

+    -   As [demonstrated below](%7B#already-labeled%7D), if the data was imported from SAS, Stata, or SPSS with variable labels using the `haven` package, `codebook` will automatically recognize them.
+        There is no need to manually create them.
+However, you may overwrite the imported variable label for any column by adding a `description` attribute as shown in the example below.

 -   **source**: Although you may add any text you desire to the `source` attribute, it is intended to be used describe where the data contained in the column originally came from.
 For example, if the